COMET

 Creating a word embedding vector

 The magic and mystery of the word embedding process is that often the vectors produced during the model embed qualities of a word or phrase that are not interpretable by humans.
 However, for our purposes, having the text in vector format is all we need.
-With this format, we can perform tests like cosine similarity and other kinds of operations.
+With this format, we can perform tests like cosine similarity (which we will discuss later) and other kinds of operations.
 Such operations can reveal many different kinds of relationships between words, as we’ll examine a bit later.

 The series of algorithms inside of the word2vec model try to describe and acquire parameters for a given word in terms of the text that appear immediately to the right and left in actual sentences.
 Essentially, it learns how to predict text.